constgen/neutrino-preset-svelte/README.md

 #### Development server

 This preset uses `webpack-dev-srever` for development purposes.
 It is optimized for building speed, error reports and hot module replacement.
-The basic configuration allows you to redefine `host`, `port`, `https`.
+The basic configuration allows you to redefine `host`, `port`, `https`, `open` (whether to open server URL in a default browser).

 *Example: change server options:*